mylittletony/mylittletony.github.io/_posts/2015-08-27-installing-openwrt.markdown

 - Look for System Tools, and then select Firmware Upgrade.
 Select the firmware you downloaded and then click Upgrade.
 - Once that has finished, connect to http://192.168.1.1 to open the OpenWRT web interface.

-Once you have got to this point, take some time to explore the interface and see what’s on offer.
+Once you have got to this point, take some time to explore the interface and see what's on offer.
 You can get status reports, graphs, and configure your network settings, as well as a lot of other things.

 From here, you can add and remove packages you want, and customise your router to do what you want it to do.